 Raises the SelectedIndexChanging event.

-The SelectedIndexChanging event is raised when a row's Select button is clicked, but before the GridView control handles the select operation.
-This enables you to provide an event-handling method that performs a custom routine, such as canceling the selection operation, whenever this event occurs.
+The SelectedIndexChanging event is raised when an item's Select button is clicked, but before the ListView control handles the select operation.
+(A Select button is a button control whose CommandName property is set to "Select".)
+This enables you to perform a custom routine whenever this event occurs, such as canceling the selection operation.

 Raising an event invokes the event handler through a delegate.
 For more information, see Raising an Event.